modernxmpp/modernxmpp/docs/client/groupchat.md

 ## Private messages

-Clients must always use real JIDs for messaging privately within a *group chat* if (and only if) JIDs are publicly visible to all participants.[^pm-realjid]
+Clients must always use real XMPP addresses for messaging privately within a *group chat* if (and only if) XMPP addresses are publicly visible to all participants.[^pm-realjid]

 <!-- Footnotes -->

 [^rationale-gc]: Rationale [group chats](/rationale#group-chats)
 [^local-nickname]: To avoid requiring the user to configure a nickname manually on each device, shared cross-device stores such as PEP and vCard should be preferred.
-[^pm-realjid]: If real JIDs are known to all participants, it is preferable to use that for private communication to avoid confusion.
+[^pm-realjid]: If real XMPP addresses are known to all participants, it is preferable to use that for private communication to avoid confusion.
 Through-MUC PMs have the following disadvantages:

     - Only work while connected to the group chat
     - Do not interact well with multiple devices (e.g. not all of a recipient's devices may be in a group chat)
     - Can cause confusion if talking to the same person through different views (e.g. if the person is already a contact in your roster, and you already have a chat open with them)

-    However if the sending user is an admin of a room where JIDs are hidden, using a real JID will reveal the admin's private JID to the recipient.
-Either warn the sender that their JID will be revealed, or always use the in-room JID in such channels.
+    However if the sending user is an admin of a room where XMPP addresses are hidden, using a real XMPP addresses will reveal the admin's private XMPP addresses to the recipient.
+Either warn the sender that their XMPP addresses will be revealed, or always use the in-room XMPP address in such channels.